A brand style guide is a vital document for your company to communicate consistent visuals and messaging to your audience.

 Brand style guides are commonly put together as a PDF document.
 The length of the document can vary depending on how much content you have and how specific you need your style guide to be.
 For larger companies, a longer, more detailed style guide may be needed to fully encompass all of the branding elements and messaging involved.
 For smaller companies, a simple one-page logo style guide may be all that is needed.

 The common components of a brand style guide

-At minimum, your company should have a style guide for your logo(s).
+At a minimum, your company should have a brand design guide for your logo(s).
 This guide shows any of the primary and secondary logos that your company uses, along with color formats in Pantone, CMYK (for print), RGB (for screens), and hex codes (for web).
 This is extremely useful for designers, web developers, and printers in maintaining how the logo should look across all mediums.

 - Any secondary logos or monograms